Godfrey Kiwanda: Other considerations

 During the run-up to the 2021 presidential and parliamentary elections, Godfrey Kiwanda withdrew his name from the 2021 parliamentary race in his constituency, just before the NRM party primaries in August 2020.
 That left Muhamad Kibedi Nsegumire, as the sole NRM representative in the upcoming 14 January 2021 general election.

-Kiwanda was instead elected by the Central Executive Committee (CEC), the supreme organ of the NRM, as the Party's Vice President for Uganda's Central Region for the term 2021 to 2026.
+Kiwanda was elected by the Central Executive Committee (CEC), the supreme organ of the NRM, as the Party's Vice President for the Central Region of Uganda for the term 2021 to 2026.